numpy/numpy/doc/source/user/basics.creation.rst

 5) Creating arrays from raw bytes through the use of strings or buffers
 6) Use of special library functions (e.g., random)

-You can use these methods to create ND arrays or :ref:`structured_arrays`.
+You can use these methods to create  ndarrays or :ref:`structured_arrays`.
-This document will cover general methods for ND array creation.
+This document will cover general methods for ndarray creation.

 1) Converting Python structures to NumPy Arrays
 ===============================================

 NumPy arrays can be defined using Python structures such as lists and tuples.
 Lists and tuples are defined using ``[...]`` and ``(...)``, respectively.
-Lists and tuples can define ND-array creation:
+Lists and tuples can define ndarray creation:
 * a list of numbers will create a 1D array,
 * a list of lists will create a 2D array,
-* further nested lists will create ND arrays
+* further nested lists will create ndarrays

 ::